pblack/docs/content/developing-with-hugo/intro.md

 * Are not comfortable implementing complex features like Sitemaps, RSS Feeds, etc.

 ## Getting Started
-To get started developing for Hugo, you’ll need a basic understanding of HTML and GoLand, Hugo’s default templating language.
+To get started developing for Hugo, you’ll need a basic understanding of HTML and GoLang, Hugo’s default templating language.
 You’ll also likely want to [set up your local development environment][1].

 We also recommend that you set up a Git repository to manage development of your site.
 Doing so offers you [free backups][2], enables content sync with the CMS, and enables you to turn on [automatic deployments][3].